LaGuardia Airport Access Improve-ment Project

 I flatter myself to think that planners took the Passerelle Viaduct alignment after that of my LaGuardia Direct Route proposal.
 The new alignment does appear to help with some of the displacements - and while there's nothing wrong with getting the correct alignment, a single-track roller coaster is something quite different from a two-track elevated railroad.
 Most remaining elevated subway lines in the city were seen as temporary stop-gaps until subway construction could be undertaken.
 Given the comparative ease of such undertakings now one wishes that further elevated subway lines would be avoided, though they're better than building railroads in the middle of the street.

-No elevations are shown, but the extreme height of the gigantic multi-level bridge now expected to replace the Passerelle Viaduct seems designed, or jacked up, to allow the Proposed Alternative to pass above the 7-Line and spaghetti of highways to the west while yet avoiding any excessively steep grade.
-With conventional trains and their wheel assemblies on the upper level - running above pedestrians on the viaduct directly below - and without any additional bracing, the earthbound supports appear inadequate laterally to bear the several stories of the proposed bridge having the LaGuardia Railroad Juggernaut running on top.
+No elevations are shown, but the extreme height of the gigantic multi-level bridge now expected to replace the Passerelle Viaduct seems designed, or jacked up, to allow the Proposed Alternative to pass above the Number 7 Line and spaghetti of highways to the west while yet avoiding any excessively steep grade.
+With conventional trains and their wheel assemblies on the upper level - running above pedestrians on the viaduct directly below - and without any additional bracing, the earthbound supports appear inadequate laterally to bear the several stories of the proposed bridge with the LaGuardia Railroad Juggernaut running on top.
 In terms of heavy infrastructure and relocations in this area alone, roller coaster based transit is a far more reasonable proposition.

-Just to confirm my assertions on outsize extremity of height and girth are true: The new Passerelle Viaduct having the same width as before, is dwarfed.
-(So, AirTrain Passengers get to use the dedicated connector while the drones take the boardwalk?)
+Just to confirm my assertions on outsize extremity of height and girth are true: The new Passerelle Viaduct having the same width as before: is dwarfed.
+(So!
+AirTrain Passengers get to use the dedicated connector while the drones take the boardwalk?)

 But the train by no means represents the ultimate extremity of height!